openproblems-bio/openproblems/openproblems/tasks/_batch_integration/batch_integration_feature/README.md

 sources.
 Methods that integrate batches typically have three different types of output: a corrected feature matrix, a joint embedding across batches, and/or an integrated cell-cell similarity graph (e.g., a kNN graph).
-This sub-task focuses on all methods that can output joint embeddings, and includes methods that canonically output corrected feature matrices with subsequent postprocessing to generate a joint embedding.
+This sub-task focuses on all methods that can output feature matrices.
 Other sub-tasks for batch integration can be found for:

 * [graphs](../batch_integration_graph/), and
 * [embeddings](../batch_integration_embed/)